 Opening Strong

-Capture attention and establish relevance.
+Capture attention and establish relevance in the first paragraph.

 First paragraph should: